serious-44/ssp/README.md

 But you can use the girls, you bought from Torquemada.
 This company made 4 keys public, so you can download 4 girls for free.

-If don't know how to convert the proprietary files, ask your favorite search engine for vsp2movie3.
+If you don't know how to convert the proprietary files, ask your favorite search engine for vsp2movie3.

 ---- Getting the timestamp files